Newman Volunteer Corps

 Mentoring At-Risk Kids (MARK)

-The Newman Center organizes groups of students from Mizzou, Columbia College, Stephens College, and MACC to be paired with and mentor students in local after school programs here in Columbia.
-Students help the children with their homework, and then read with them or join in recreation.
-The most important mission of the university students is to care for the children and serve as good models, encouraging them to take their studies seriously and to make a positive difference in this world.
-University students commit to 2 hours per week of service on a regular weekday from either 3 p.m. – 5:30 p.m.
+The Newman Center organizes groups of volunteers to mentor students in local after school programs here in Columbia.
+Volunteers assist with educational activities, help the children with their homework, and join in recreation.
+The most important mission of the volunteers is to care for the children and serve as good models, encouraging them to take their studies seriously and to make a positive difference in this world.
+Volunteers commit to 2 hours per week of service on a regular weekday from 3:30 p.m. – 5:30 p.m.
 All those interested will be required to complete the “Virtus: Protecting God’s Children” training and have an initial meeting with a representative.
-If you are interested in helping with the mentoring program, please complete the form HERE or contact Megan McCrate at firstname.lastname@example.org .
+If you are interested in helping with the mentoring program, please complete the form HERE or contact Megan McCrate at email@example.com .

 Never Alone Ministry to the Elderly (NAME)